a5221985/tutorials/Embedded_Systems/embedded_systems_programming_on_arm_cortext_m3_m4_processor.md

 			// 3.
 Using that PSP value retrieve SF2 (R4 to R11)
 			// 4.
 Update PSP and exit
 		}

+	1. `!` - the final address is stored back to R0

 ### Testing ###
 ### Toggling of LEDs Using Multiple Tasks ###